josueroque/challenge/README.md

-# NewCombin Front end challenge
+# Front end challenge

 ## Description

-This is the solution for the NewCombin frontend code challenge
+This is the solution for the frontend code challenge

 ## Dependencies Install